This study analyses a Sentinel-2 Level-2A image acquired over Monte Faeta, Tuscany, on 29 April 2026.

 The earliest detectable fire-related signal in the Sentinel-2 observation of this area.

-This does not mean it is the ignition point.
+This does not indicate the ignition point.

 • Sentinel-2 does not measure temperature directly